Nigerian Armed Forces

-The Nigerian Armed Forces (NAF) are the military forces of Nigeria.
+The Armed Forces of Nigeria (AFN) are the military forces of Nigeria.
 The forces consist of three service branches: the Nigerian Army, Nigerian Navy, and Nigerian Air Force.
 The President of Nigeria functions as the commander-in-chief of the armed forces, exercising his constitutional authority through the Ministry of Defence, which is responsible for the management of the military and its personnel.
 The operational head of the AFN is the Chief of Defence Staff, who is subordinate to the Nigerian Defence Minister.
 With a force of more than 230,000 active personnel, the Nigerian military is one of the largest uniformed combat services in Africa.